 With the release of the managed identity option for Microsoft Sentinel playbooks, there are now 3 viable options for connecting playbooks to an identity that has the needed permissions.
 Information about these connection types is difficult to find in Microsoft documentation, so deciding which connection to choose can sometimes be a challenge for security engineers.

 In this blog, we show the different playbook connections and discuss what the difference between them is.
 We will also discuss practical considerations for implementing each type of playbook connection.

 Connect with a Sign-In

-The default and most convenient option is signing in with an Azure AD account, which will have the playbook act on the behalf of that identity.
+The default and most convenient option is signing in with a Microsoft Sentinel AD account, which will have the playbook act on the behalf of that identity.
 This does not require any additional configurations, but it gives the playbook way more permissions than it needs to do its job.

 This option should only be chosen by organizations requiring lower maintenance overhead, especially when developing and testing playbooks.
 Most organizations that are concerned with security use the “principal of least privilege” which is a useful security practice that this option does not fully follow.

 A service principal is a mechanism used to give an application an identity within Microsoft Sentinel.
 By creating a service principal for playbooks only, the required permissions can be given out to the service principal.
 Service principals can also be shared across playbooks if the playbooks need the same permissions.